 The dangers on construction sites are well-known.
 So, why do construction accidents happen?
 For the most part, the answer is “human error,” especially:

 - Poor training: Workers need to understand how to stay safe on the job.
-Their employers have a special responsibility to train them in safety practices and techniques on construction sites.
+Construction company owners and construction site owners have a special responsibility to train workers in safety practices and techniques on construction sites.
 Poor or inadequate safety training, unfortunately, puts everyone on a job site at risk of severe injury.